 UROP cultivates and supports research partnerships between MIT undergraduates and faculty - whether you join established research projects or pursue your own ideas.

-Opportunities abound in every academic department as well as interdisciplinary laboratories and centers — off-campus, clinical, and global opportunities are also available.
+Research opportunities abound in every academic department as well as interdisciplinary laboratories and centers.
 Projects occur during the academic year and/or in the summer session — lasting for an entire semester or continuing for a year or more.

 By engaging in UROP, you'll have the opportunity to participate in each phase of research activity—from developing research plans, writing proposals, and conducting research — to analyzing data and presenting or publishing your results.